gve-sw/CLUS18-DEVNET-2897/lab/step8.md

 @csrf_exempt
 def api_switch(request, podDn):
     """
-       Return a list of switches
+       Return a list of switches for a given pod
        :param request:
        :return:
        """
     if request.method == 'GET':
         try:
+            # Create a new controller
             apic = ApicController()

+            # Get the leaf switches for a given pod
             switches = apic.getLeafs(pod_dn=podDn)

+            # Send the leaf switches to the web client
             return JSONResponse(switches)
         except Exception as e:
             print(traceback.print_exc())
             # return the error to web client
             return JSONResponse({'error': e.__class__.__name__, 'message': str(e)}, status=500)
     else:
+        # return the error to web client
         return JSONResponse("Bad request. " + request.method + " is not supported", status=400)

 ```